leasleydru/What-is-a-living-wage/README.md

 What-Is-A-Living-Wage?
 =======================
-'_Comparing An Hourly Wage To The 28/36 Rule_'
+_Comparing An Hourly Wage To The 28/36 Rule_
 --------------------------------------------

 Final Capstone Project for Nashville Software School Data Analytics Part-time Cohort 5